 This is what it looks like with the sling in the Instant Pot without the cheesecake pan.
 I use the trivet handles with pot holders but some people swear by the sling.

 Be sure to push the pressure release valve over to sealing not venting and then push the Pressure Cook button.
 Push the +/- button until it reaches 50 minutes on the timer.
 In 10 seconds the screen will say "ON".
 In about 6 minutes the pressure will build up and the screen will change back to 50 and start the countdown.

-Uncover the cheesecake and let it cool for 1 to 1 1/2 hours before covering and chilling for at least 6 hours.
-Eight hours is best.
+Uncover the cheesecake and let it cool for 1 to 1 1/2 hours before covering and chilling for at least 8 hours or overnight is best.
 If any water drips from the foil onto to the top of the cheesecake when you uncover it from the pot just gently blot it off with a flat paper towel.